Vietnam.vn - Nền tảng quảng bá Việt Nam

 Associate Professor, Dr. Le Hong Hanh (Vietnam Lawyers Association) shared that the 2024 Land Law with many new amendments and supplements, including amendments and supplements to regulations on management and use of public land by public service units and state-owned enterprises in particular, will certainly contribute to improving the effectiveness and efficiency of land management and use, and combating waste and violations in the use of public land in this area.

 However, the 2024 Land Law is related to public assets, along with the 2017 Law on Management and Use of Public Assets.
 In the 2017 Law on Management and Use of Public Assets, public assets are defined to include many assets, including land.
-Therefore, state management agencies need to clarify the content of public land and public assets between the 2024 Land Law and the 2017 Law on Management and Use of Public Assets.
-There are still some problems that need to be identified and resolved.
+Therefore, state management agencies need to clarify the content of public land and public assets between the 2024 Land Law and the 2017 Law on Management and Use of Public Assets, there are still some problems that need to be identified and overcome.

-In particular, it is necessary to fully summarize violations related to land management and use, land handling and recovery to promptly put land into use, promote efficiency, avoid loss and waste, and contribute to economic development.
+In particular, it is necessary to fully synthesize violations related to land management and use, land handling and recovery to soon put land into use, promote efficiency, avoid loss and waste, and contribute to economic development.

 On the other hand, the Ministry of Natural Resources and Environment, ministries, branches and localities continue to improve mechanisms, policies and regulations related to land management and use, including proposing to raise administrative penalties to a higher level to limit violations in land management and use; strengthen land management, exploitation and use; enhance the role, responsibility and awareness of compliance with land laws of a number of cadres and civil servants; promptly overcome shortcomings and limitations in land management, exploitation and use, ensuring economical, effective and sustainable exploitation, reducing loss and waste of resources and state resources.

-At the same time, strictly handle the responsibilities of organizations and individuals who allow violations and wrongdoings regarding land; are slow to implement recommendations of the inspectorate, and fail to promptly recover State capital and assets.
+At the same time, strictly handle the responsibilities of organizations and individuals who allow violations and wrongdoings regarding land; are slow to implement inspection recommendations, and fail to promptly recover State capital and assets.

 Source